BAKMAH/Incognito/README.md

   - Grant root privileges to a userland process
   - Hide process by PID
   - Unhide a previously hidden process by PID
-  - Hide files or directories by their name
+  - Hide files or directories with the special prefix in their name
-  - Unhide previously hidden files or directories
   - Hide itself
   - Unhide itself
   - Protect against being unloaded by the user